juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The API invokes lambda functions written in golang to update contacts.
 The lambda functions are secured with IAM authentication, so the client needs to send AWS Signature for authentication (AccessKey and SecretKey).
 The lambda functions write detailed logs into the AWS CloudWatch event log.
+The lambda functions execute the CRUD operations calling the Postgresql functions.

 ## GRPC Golang microservices
 The API also sends messages to AWS EventBridge and then it calls GRPC functions running in a EC2 instance (client).